sysco-middleware/workshop-grpc/README.md

-# [WIP] workshop-grpc
+# workshop-grpc
 This repository is setup to provide a basic understanding of the gRPC protocol and introduce the steps required to setup a project.
-This repository also works as a complimentary code repository for [Sysco-Blog](adfasdf)
+This repository also works as a complimentary code repository for the blog post [GettingStartedWithProtobufGrpc](http://blog.sysco.no/grpc/GettingStartedWithProtobufGrpc/)

 ## Goals
 - Introduction to gRPC protocol.